wlillisdev/hangman/README.md

 # Design

  - Ascii Art
-   - Ascii Banners were used both in the main game heading, And in the main game interface, it adds a nice dimension to the the overall design as using python only can make a boring interface for the user
+   - Ascii Banners were used both in the main game heading, And in the main game interface, it adds a nice dimension to the the overall design as using command line python only can make a boring interface for the user

     ![Ascii Banner](images_readme/hangman_logo.png)